|About Pixley-Blair: Pioneers and Princes

 family of Virginia-Col. William Randolph and Mary Isham Randolph are called "The Adam

-and Eve of Virginia" and were of 'royal descent-they are our 'golden connection to
+and Eve of Virginia" and were of 'royal descent-they are a 'golden connection to

 Thomas Jefferson is a Randolph cousin-he grew up with our Randolph family at